Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 		SOCKET connection; \
 		HWND window;

-## xs6Platform.c
+## xsPlatform.c

-The implementation file first includes `xs6All.h`, which contains the definitions of all XS macros and types, and the declarations of all XS extern functions.
+The implementation file first includes `xsAll.h`, which contains the definitions of all XS macros and types, and the declarations of all XS extern functions.
 Then the platform has to implement the functions described here under.

 XS machines do not support multiple threads, though platforms can support multiple threads, each with their own XS machines.
 All calls and callbacks described here must happen in the thread that created or cloned the machine.

 The functions are grouped into meaningful sections.
-The xs6Platform.c file can also provide POSIX functions that the platform is missing.
+The xsPlatform.c file can also provide POSIX functions that the platform is missing.

 --